DPO-Group/DPO_Paid_Memberships_Pro/README.md

 ## Installation

 1. Unzip the module to a temporary location on your computer.
-2. On Filezila copy the "wp-content" folder in the archive to your base WordPress folder.
+2. On Filezila copy the **wp-content** folder in the archive to your base WordPress folder.
 This will merge the folders in the DPO module with your WordPress folders.
 You will be prompted to overwrite the paymentsettings.php file, select overwrite.
 3. Locate the paid-memberships-pro.php file in the root directory of the Paid Memberships Pro plugin.
 4. Add the following line of code before the first require_once statement:
   ```php